AFUDIrk/CADDeck/README.md

 ### Control assignments
 1. Joystick moves the mouse pointer
-2. Joystick with Button 5 held down pans the view
+2. Joystick with pressed button 0 pans the view
-3. Joystick with Button 6 held down rotates the view
+3. Rotate Joystick rotates the view
-4. The encoder zooms in and out
-5. The encoder Button 9 is the same as the left mouse button (select)
+4. Pushing the joystick down or pulling it up zooms the view.
-6. Button 1 is measure ("i" in Fusion360) (I assigned "i" as a keyboard shortcut to measure in Solidworks)
+5. Button 1 is measure ("i" in Fusion360) (I assigned "i" as a keyboard shortcut to measure in Solidworks)
-7. Button 2 sets the zoom to fit ("F6" in Fusion360), ("f" in Solidworks)
+6. Button 2 sets the zoom to fit ("F6" in Fusion360), ("f" in Solidworks)
-8. Button 3 unselects ("ESC" in Fusion360 and Solidworks)
+7. Button 3 unselects ("ESC" in Fusion360 and Solidworks)
-9. Button 4 toggles object visibility ("v" in Fusion360) or hides object ("TAB" in Solidworks)
+8. Button 4 toggles object visibility ("v" in Fusion360) or hides object ("TAB" in Solidworks)

 ### Menus
 Menu numbers are assigned as follows: